alexiskedo/Analyzing-Film-Production-Data/README.md

 ![Screen Shot 2021-04-18 at 4 34 43 PM](https://user-images.githubusercontent.com/77643869/115170903-5f031a00-a087-11eb-9726-ad8ce8b7f95b.png)

-Movies with peak average popularity are released during the peak "cluster" months of June, July, August, and September, though there is also above-average popularity during the months of February and December.
+Movies with peak average popularity are released during the peak "cluster" months of June, July, November, and December, though there is also above-average popularity during the months of February and September.

 ![Screen Shot 2021-04-18 at 8 56 11 PM](https://user-images.githubusercontent.com/77643869/115171380-873f4880-a088-11eb-80b1-57f7075b0f86.png)